MarkDucommun/bowling-haskell/README.md

 # bowling-haskell

 My first (arguably) non-trivial Haskell.
 It scores a bowling game.
-This is probably stylistically terrible, but over time and as I learn more idiomatic Haskell, I will attempt to continue refactoring this to become better.
+This is probably stylistically terrible but over time as I learn more idiomatic Haskell I improve it.

 ### How To Run